Acushnet, Massachusetts: Government

 Acushnet uses the town meeting form of government, with open town meetings and the Board of Selectmen leading the Town Administrator.
-The town has its own police force, and two fire stations, near the population center of town and in the northeast corner of town.
+The town has its own police, and two fire stations near the population center of town and in the northeast corner of town.

 Acushnet is divided into three electoral precincts.
 Precinct 1 contains the southern part of town, including Acushnet Center.
 Precincts 2 and 3 encompass the northwestern and northeastern sections of the town, respectively.

 On the state level, Acushnet is represented in the Massachusetts House of Representatives by William Straus in Precinct 1 (10th Bristol District) and by Paul Schmid in Precincts 2 and 3 (8th Bristol district); it is represented in the Massachusetts Senate by Mark Montigny (2nd Bristol and Plymouth district).
 On the federal level, Acushnet is part of Massachusetts's 9th congressional district, which is represented by William R. Keating; it is represented in the United States Senate by Elizabeth Warren and Ed Markey.